Mqtt Plugin

 max_pkg_size_k: 1024

-MQTT Type RPC Backend
+mqtt Type RPC Backend

 The mqtt

-type RPC backend is an RPC backend provided by the mqtt_plugin, used to invoke and handle AimRT RPC requests via MQTT.
+type RPC backend is an RPC backend provided by mqtt_plugin, used to invoke and handle AimRT RPC requests via MQTT.
 All its configuration items are as follows:

 Node |